adambard/learnxinyminutes-docs/javascript.html.markdown

 [Javascript: The Right Way][9] is a guide intended to introduce new developers to JavaScript and help experienced developers learn more about its best practices.

+[ES6 Fiddle][10] lets you experiment with ES6 code on a browser.
+To use ES6 in your projects, use [Babel JS][11] to transform ES6 code to ES5, thus making it compatible with all current browsers.

 In addition to direct contributors to this article, some content is adapted from Louie Dinh's Python tutorial on this site, and the [JS Tutorial][7] on the